tmtsoftware/icd/icd-git/README.md

 ---------------

-Note that since the ICD from A to B is equivalent to the one from B to A, the convention is that the subsystems are listed in alphabetical order.
+Note that since the ICD from A to B is equivalent to the one from B to A, the convention is that the subsystems are listed in a certain order.
 This is enforced internally by the icd-git application.
+The order of subsystems is the same as in the [subsystem.conf](../icd-db/src/main/resources/3.0/subsystem.conf)) file.

 Usage:
 ------